SalomePlatform/adao/doc/en/using.rst

 The standard output will be pushed into the "*YACS Container Log*", obtained through the right click menu of the "*proc*" window in the YACS GUI.
-The errors are shown either in the "*YACS Container Log*", or at the command line in the shell window (if SALOME has been launched by its explicit command, and not by a menu or a desktop icon).
+The errors are shown either in the "*YACS Container Log*", or at the command line in the terminal window (if SALOME has been launched by its explicit command, and not by a menu or a desktop icon).
 As an example, the output of the above simple case is of the following form::

    Entering in the assimilation study